wiseStann/CCollections/INSTRUCTIONS.md

 ### - Running

-&nbsp; &nbsp; &nbsp; Well, now we have built the project and we want to use the library in our code.
+Well, now we have built the project and we want to use the library in our code.
 Let's assume that we have a file 'test.c':

 ```c
 #include <stdio.h>